ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

     ~~~

     > **BEWARE!**
     > Use a criteria for naming your users, and make those names personalized.
-This way you'll have a better chance to detect any extrange behaviour related to your users in the system's logs.
+This way you'll have a better chance to detect any strange behavior related to your users in the system's logs.
 For instance, you could follow a pattern like `[role][initials]` or `[role][name][surname]`.

     The command will ask you the password for the new user first, and then a few informative details like the user's full name.
 The output will be something like this.